ChryssaNab/Image-Colorization/README.md

 ### [**Output**](#) <a name="output"></a>

 After completing model training, a folder named *results* is automatically generated.
 Within this folder, a sub-directory named either *U_Net* or *ResNet* is created based on the training configuration.
-These directories contain the model checkpoints for each epoch and a CSV file documenting the losses across all epochs.
+This directory contains the model checkpoints for each epoch and a CSV file documenting the losses across all epochs.

 ---
 ### [**Visualization**](#) <a name="visualization"></a>